Z-0311YQ/miniproject/README.md

 # miniproject

 This mini project is an application that allows the user to take the COVID-19 daily survey on their phone and upload the score they have on an online database.
+The application is made in Android Studio and was written in Java.

 The online database that we used is Firebase.